Wang Yan (Jin dynasty): Downfall and death

 In 311, tensions between Sima Yue and his powerful general Gou Xi reached its climax.
 Gou Xi, disgruntled at the fact that Sima Yue was believing in slanders regarding him, cooperated with Emperor Huai and retaliated against Yue.
-With Han Zhao growing day by day and now his strongest general turning on him, Yue was undergoing a severe amount of stress, and had Wang Yan to take over the handling of affairs.
+With Han growing day by day and now his strongest general turning on him, Yue was undergoing a severe amount of stress, and had Wang Yan take over the handling of affairs.
 Yue died shortly after in Xiang county (項縣; present-day Shenqiu County, Henan) but Wang Yan and the others agreed to keep his death a secret.

 Yue's heir, Sima Pi (司馬毗), was in Luoyang at the time, so the ministers all decided to elect Wang Yan as the new head for the time being.
-Wang was reluctant to take the lead and offered it to Sima Fan, but he too refused.
+Wang was reluctant to take the lead and offered it to Sima Fan (司馬範; Prince of Xiangyang and son of Sima Wei, Prince Yin of Chu), but he too refused.
 In the end, they all decided that they should carry out a funeral for their late prince in Donghai first.
-However, the Han Zhao general, Shi Le, knew about their plans and sent his cavalries to ambush them in Ningping City.
-A great many of Jin officials and soldiers were killed while Wang Yan and the others were captured.
-The captured prisoners were all brought into Shi Le's camp for questioning regarding Jin's situation.
+However, the Han general, Shi Le, knew about their plans and sent his cavalries to ambush them in Ningping City.
+A great number of Jin officials and soldiers were killed while Wang Yan, many imperial princes and other officials were captured.
+The captured prisoners were all brought into Shi Le's camp for questioning regarding Jin's condition.

 Shi Le had heard of Wang Yan's talents and was happy when he received him.
 When Wang Yan met with Shi Le, Wang thoroughly explained to him the causes of Jin's downfall, citing its lack of preparation against the likes of Shi Le as one of it.
 He downplayed his role in the government and even tried to curry Shi Le's favour by urging him to become emperor.
 However, Shi Le told him, "You have supported the court ever since you were young; your fame spreads throughout the Four Seas, and you occupy a very important office.
 How can you speak as though you were some nobody?
 If you are not the one responsible for wrecking the realm, then who is?"

 Shi Le then scheduled the prisoners for execution.
-He initially wanted to have them executed by the sword but seeing Sima Fan's defiance and acceptance of death prompted him to give them a more dignified death by having his soldiers push over a wall to crush them.
-Before his death, Wang Yan was recorded to have lamented, "Though I am inferior to the ancients, had I not advocated vanity and devoted myself to bettering the state, I would not have suffer today."
-Later that year, Luoyang would fall to Han Zhao and Emperor Huai was taken captive.
+Due to his refusal to take responsibility, Shi Le ordered that Wang Yan be executed by pushing a wall to crush him to death rather than by the sword.
+Before his death, Wang Yan was recorded to have lamented, "Though I am inferior to the ancients, had I not favoured vanity and devoted myself to bettering the state, I would not have suffer today."
+Later in July that year, Luoyang would fall to Han and Emperor Huai was taken captive during the Disaster of Yongjia.